AC Brace Arena – Cape Girardeau MO

 This 4′ high Indiana limestone sculpture and fountain by Donal Hord is titled “Woman of Tehuantepec” and is located in the courtyard of the House of Hospitality at San Diego’s Balboa Park.

-A new entrance bridge was built in 1939, replacing an older one which had been posted as unsafe five years earlier, requiring a lengthy detour to leave or enter the grounds.
-This 1939 bridge is still in use as of… read more
+A new entrance bridge to Bath V.A.
+Medical Center over the Conhocton (or Cohocton) Rover was built in 1939, replacing an older one which had been posted as unsafe five years earlier.
+A lengthy detour was required to leave or enter the grounds.
+This 1939 bridge is still in use as of 2023.
+However, the New Deal agency responsible for the construction is currently unknown to Living New Deal.

 The bridge carrying Ostrom Rd. over Best Slough in Wheatland, California was 1 of 7 bridges widened in Yuba County, California as part of a $50,000 federal grant during the Great Depression.